mrsauravsahu/DEPRECATED-mrsauravsahu.github.io/store/42-french-300-days/content.md

 Now I could say things like

-> je apprends le français..
+> - j'apprends le français..

-> je parle l'anglais
+> - je parle l'anglais

 The lessons started to get a bit more complex and I learnt topics like adverbs, prepositions.

-> je suis à la maison
+> - je suis à la maison

 ### Language Exchange Apps

-Language apps are really cool.
-You can talk to people who are learning languages.
-You can talk to people who know the language you're learning.
+Language exchange apps are really cool.
+You can talk to and help people who are learning languages.
+You can also talk to people who know the language you're learning.
 That'll really help with conversations.
 Because, really, the spoken languages are really nothing like how they appear in literature.
 Still doing this and this is great.

-### YouTube and other Streaming Platforms.
+### YouTube and other Streaming Platforms

 I started watching content that focus on French.
 So the set of what I can watch has increased drastically.